Quantitative Morphology of Galactic Cirrus in Deep Optical Imaging: Fourier statistics

 The flattening observed in the optical map cannot be explained by differences in dust compositions.
 But the flattening could stem from imperfect flat-fielding or subtle background mismatch in the mosaicking process.
 Boundary effects due to the finite size of the field could also influence the largest couple of scales (\citealt{2001A&A...366..636B}).
 There are other considerations with astrophysical origins.
 Optical cirrus can suffer from attenuation effects in the regime where it starts to transition from optically thin to optically thick (\citealt{2023MNRAS.524.2797M}).
 Several studies have revealed non-linearity in the optical-FIR correspondence in high column density regions (\citealt{2020A&A...644A..42R}, \citealt{2023MNRAS.524.2797M}, \citealt{2023ApJ...948....4Z}).
 However, it remains to be demonstrated that this would account for the flattening on large scales.
 This discrepancy between optical and FIR large-scale structures might relate to differences in the fractal dimension of optical cirrus in Stripe82 compared to its FIR counterpart reported by \cite{2021MNRAS.508.5825M}.
 Finally, we cannot dismiss the possibility that astrophysical sources other than dust -- in particular the cosmic optical background (COB) (e.g., \citealt{2007ApJ...666..663B}, \citealt{2017NatCo...815003Z}, \citealt{2024ApJ...972...95P}) -- also contribute faint emission on large scales.
 Further analysis with a larger dataset and refined data processing will be helpful in understanding the patterns observed in the optical $\Delta$-variance spectra at these scales.

-\subsection{Cross-power Spectra Analysis}
+\subsection{Cross-power spectra analysis}

-\subsubsection{{Structural Correlation Decoupled from Systematics}}
+\subsubsection{{Structural correlation decoupled from systematics}}

 A cross-power spectrum analysis enables the decoupling of map-specific systematics.
-We show the angular cross spectrum results computed following Sec.~\ref{sec:method_cps} using Dragonfly optical, WISE MIR, and Herschel FIR images.
-This cross-correlation analysis complements the comparisons of optical/FIR/MIR data based on local intensity statistics in Sec.~\ref{sec:result_local}.
+We show the angular cross spectrum results computed following Sect.~\ref{sec:method_cps} using Dragonfly optical, WISE MIR, and Herschel FIR images.
+This cross-correlation analysis complements the comparisons of optical/FIR/MIR data based on local intensity statistics in Sect.~\ref{sec:result_local}.

 We first plot the auto-power spectra for the optical, FIR, and MIR images as a consistency check; these spectra are in accordance with those shown in Fig.~\ref{fig:ps}.
 The main difference here is that we show the gross measurements, i.e., we do not separate the ISM components ($k^\gamma$ terms) by subtracting other components.
 At small scales (high $k$), below about three to four times the beam widths, the spectra deviate from a single power law due to CIBA residuals, beam effects, etc. The colored tick marks at the bottom of the plot denote twice the beam width for each map.